taranjeet/taranjeet.github.io/_posts/2017-12-31-elasticsearch-autocomplete.md

 ## **What is Autocomplete ?**

 Let’s take a very common example.
 Whenever you go to google and start typing, a drop-down appears which lists the suggestions.
-Those suggestions are related to the query and help user in completing his query.
+Those suggestions are related to the query and help the user in completing his query.

 ![Suggestions when typing on Google](https://cdn-images-1.medium.com/max/2000/1*Vq_ETVxcROG7fBtMkiqJuw.png)*Suggestions when typing on Google*